-Sadly though, you’ll find those who don’t look at the positive and negative aspects of a book.
+Sadly, you’ll find those who don’t look at the positive and negative aspects of a book.

-Blog comments are a terrific means of interacting with readers and a source of positive energy.
+Blog comments are a terrific means of interacting with readers and can be a source of positive energy.

 Social media was initially about connecting with friends and family members.
 But today, it is difficult to restrict who can communicate with you.